SkipLabs/skip/www/docs/getting_started.md

 ## Introduction

-We have several resources available to help you learn the Skip framework, depending on your bcakground and preferences.
+We have several resources available to help you learn the Skip framework, depending on your background and preferences.

 This guide takes a "top-down" approach, showing you how to use our APIs in an idiomatic and practical way.
 We recommend that most users start here.